Images of total devastation from Typhoon Haiyan shocked the global community in 2013, and Haiyan still haunts the Philippines five years on.

 The city’s mayor declared “100 percent damage.”
 A community found itself homeless as 10,008 structures in Guiuan were destroyed and 1,601 were partially damaged.

 The Joint Typhoon Warning Center (JTWC) estimated Haiyan’s one-minute sustained winds at 315 kilometers per hour (195 miles per hour) at landfall, and at the time, this unofficially made Haiyan the strongest tropical cyclone ever observed based on wind speed.

 Haiyan was a story of prolific intensification, starting life as an area of low pressure some 3,200 kilometers (2,000 miles) east-southeast from landfall just six days previously.

 Warmed by the Pacific, Haiyan was a tropical depression on November 3, a tropical storm on November 4, and claimed typhoon status by November 5.
 Four days into monitoring, by November 6, the JTWC assessed Haiyan as the equivalent of a Category 5 on the Saffir-Simpson Hurricane Wind Scale (SSHWS).
 It continued to intensify before landfall.

 The islands of Leyte and Samar on the Eastern Visayas bore the brunt of Haiyan.
-Leyte island is 180 kilometers (110 miles) north to south has a total population of around 2.3 million.
+Leyte Island is 180 kilometers (110 miles) from north to south and has a total population of around 2.3 million.
 Neighboring Samar is twice the size of Leyte, with a population of around 1.7 million.
 The towns and cities on these islands were largely destroyed.